Interdisciplinary Medical Sciences: Health Management, Policy and Information

 Minimum Program Requirements - Summary

 Minor Coursework 0

 *27 to 33 hours of General Education courses may overlap with coursework required for the Health, Management, Policy, & Information major.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semesters to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.

 1. A minimum of 45 hours at the 3000 level or above, at least 30 of which must be taken at this University.

 2. At least half of the major course semester hours (30 hours) must be completed in residence at this University.
 After enrolling at this University, all remaining major course requirements must be completed at this University.

 3. The final 30 hours must be completed in residence at this University.

-Representative Job Titles Related to this Major: Hospital administration, Health Care Management, IT/Informatics, Medical Interpreter, Health Services Administration, Human Services Administration, Human Resources Management, Medical Secretary, Risk Manager, Health Information Tech, Lawyer, Insurance Policy Clerk, Lobbyist, Medical Billing, State and Federal Programs, Insurance Adjuster, Health Research Assistant, Health Care Administrator, Health Unit Coordinator, Medical Records Administrator, Medical Informatics Coordinator, Health Science Writer.
+Representative Job Titles Related to this Major: Hospital administration, Health Care Management, IT/Informatics, Medical Interpreter, Health Services Administration, Human Services Administration, Human Resources Management, Medical Secretary, Risk Manager, Health Information Tech, Lawyer, Insurance Policy Clerk, Lobbyist, Medical Billing, State and Federal Programs, Insurance Adjuster, Health Research Assistant, Health Care Administrator, Health Unit Coordinator, Medical Records Administrator, Medical Informatics Coordinator, Health Science Writer and Practitioner.

 Representative Employers: Hospitals, Clinics, Assisted Living and Extended Living Facilities, Lobbyists, Public Health Offices, Healthcare Organizations, Federal, State, and Non-profit Organizations.